JackAdams/meteor-editable-list/README.md

 `trustHTML=true` will make a particular widget instance rendered its text as HTML (default is `false`, which can be changed via `EditableList.trustHTML`)

+#### Configuration

+You can change the behaviour of the widget by setting certain properties of `EditableText`, which is a variable exposed by `babrahams:editable-text` which this package builds upon.

 #### Transactions

 There is built-in support for the `babrahams:transactions` package, if you want everything to be undo/redo-able.
 To enable this: